kplindegaard/smbus2/README.md

 # Introduction

-smbus2 is (yet another) pure Python implementation of of the [python-smbus](http://www.lm-sensors.org/browser/i2c-tools/trunk/py-smbus/) package.
+smbus2 is (yet another) pure Python implementation of the [python-smbus](http://www.lm-sensors.org/browser/i2c-tools/trunk/py-smbus/) package.

 It was designed from the ground up with two goals in mind: